hibernate/hibernate-reactive/README.md

   returns a `CompletionStage`
 - `@FetchProfile`

-Note that you should not use Hibernate RX with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.
+Note that you should not use Hibernate Reactive with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.